cbfacademy/task-management-project/README.md

 [![Node Package Manager](https://img.shields.io/badge/package%20manager-Node-C21325.svg?logo=NPM)][3]

 [Replace with your Netlify Badge]<br/>
-[Replace with a link to your **published** application on Netlify e.g. https://task-manager-example.netlify.app]
+[Replace with a link to your **published** application on Netlify e.g. https://example-task-manager.netlify.app]

 The purpose of this project is to build a simple JavaScript application to manage tasks, following a **test-driven development** approach.

 We want to ensure that the emphasis is on practicing all the test-driven development concepts covered by the course.
 Therefore, in building this simple application, we will focus on **happy path scenarios** to begin with.

-When you have completed the requirements below, please feel free to add test for **unhappy path scenarios**.
+When you have completed the requirements below, please feel free to add tests for **unhappy path scenarios**.

-## Task
+## Session Task
 Below is a list of empty user stories.
-Complete the user stories and scenarios below.
+Discuss and understand the project requirements, then [add your BDD user stories below](#user-stories-and-scenarios).

 ## How to Complete your Homework

 Homework will be to build the application using TDD.
-Please refer to the [Getting Started Guide][10] to start working on the project
+Please refer to the [Getting Started Guide][10] to start working on the project.

 🚨 **To complete this homework:**
 1. Publish your application to (Netlify)[11].
 1. Add the Netlify Status Badge for your application to the top of this README.md
 1. Add a link to your **published** application on Netlify to the top of this README.md

-## User Stories and Scenarios
+## Requirements

 - [Display tasks][4]
 - [Create a task][5]